AdaCore/training_material/courses/fundamentals_of_ada/060_record_types.rst

     Pat : Person := (Student, 19, 3.9);
     Sam : Person (Faculty);

-* You can only change the discriminant of :ada:`Pat` by modifying the entire record
+* You can only change the discriminant of :ada:`Pat`, but only via a whole record assignment, e.g:

-  * Aggregate assignment, object copy mechanism, etc.

   .. code:: Ada